-- A home visitor fluent in the family's home language (Bilingual Home Visitor) collaborates with the 4K Teacher to assure that the transition to 4K is smooth. - The role of the Bilingual Home Visitor is to build trust with the family, support the family's relationships with the 4K Teacher and school, and assist in helping the family secure needed resources. - Within the first 6 weeks of the start of school, the Bilingual Home Visitor makes two follow-up home visits to assure that family needs are met and the transition to 4K has been smooth. - When available, toolkit books that are also available in the family's home language must be provided. - Students with Disabilities - A specialist with training in and experience with young children with disabilities (Disabilities Specialist) collaborates with the 4K Teacher to assure that the transition to 4K is smooth. - The role of the Disabilities Specialist is to build trust with the family, support the family's relationships with the 4K Teacher and school, and assist in helping the family secure needed resources. - Within the first 6 weeks of the start of school, the Disabilities Specialist makes two follow-up phone calls to the family to assure their needs are met and the transition to 4K has been smooth. - One valuable resource for support students with disabilities is Family Connection of South Carolina.
+- a.
+A specialist with training in and experience with young children with disabilities (Disabilities Specialist) collaborates with the 4K Teacher to assure that the transition to 4K is smooth. - b.
+The role of the Disabilities Specialist is to build trust with the family, support the family's relationships with the 4K Teacher and school, and assist in helping the family secure needed resources. - c.
+Within the first 6 weeks of the start of school, the Disabilities Specialist makes two follow-up phone calls to the family to assure their needs are met and the transition to 4K has been smooth. - d.
+One valuable resource for support students with disabilities is Family Connection of South Carolina.
 Disabilities Specialists and Countdown Teachers working with children with disabilities are encouraged to explore their offerings.
-If adaptative materials of the toolkit are needed to accommodate the disability, every effort should be made to provide them. - If adaptative materials of the toolkit are needed to accommodate the disability, every effort should be made to provide them.
+If adaptative materials of the toolkit are needed to accommodate the disability, every effort should be made to provide them. - e.
+If adaptative materials of the toolkit are needed to accommodate the disability, every effort should be made to provide them.